When is Donald Trump going on trial?

 The ex-president was charged with violating the RICO Act along with 12 other charges.

-A trial date has not been set yet but Mr Trump and his co-defendants are expected in court on 6 September where Judge Scott McAfee will be presiding.
+A trial date has not been set yet.
+Mr Trump and his co-defendants had been expected in court on 6 September for their arraignment before Judge Scott McAfee.

+However, on 31 August, Mr Trump pleaded not guilty to the charges and waived his arraignment – a move that means he can now avoid what was expected to be his first televised court hearing.

 Join our commenting forum